Questions and Answers About Limited Benefit Plans

 - First, talk to your Promise Jobs worker.

 - If you are not able to reach a resolution with your worker, you can request a meeting with that person's supervisor.
 The supervisor must set a face-to-face meeting with you within 7 days and make a decision within 14 days of your request.
+This process is not an appeal.
+Appeal rights are not extended while engaging in this process.

 - If you were placed on an LBP and want to appeal that decision or have questions about what it means, please contact Iowa Legal Aid at 1-800-532-1275.